Iowa’s Living Roadways Community Visioning

 • A description of desired outcomes for transportation enhancements, not to exceed 3,500 characters.

-• Goals for your community that Community Visioning can help solve or enhance, not to exceed 3,500 characters.
+• Issues/opportunities in your community that Community Visioning can address, not to exceed 3,500 characters.

-• Separate file uploads, not to exceed 5 MB, of the following:
+• Separate file uploads, not to exceed 5 MB each, of the following:

-• Letter from the entity committing to the $2,000 cash match.
+1. Letter from the entity committing to the $2,000 cash or in-kind match.

-• Letter of support from the city goverment.
+2. Letter of support from the city government.

-• Letter(s) of support from other local businesses and/or organizations.
+3. Letter(s) of support from local businesses and/or organizations.